NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 - Zero balance or other notation indicating full payment was made

-10.4.1 The reimbursement process is a coordinated effort between the RAP Travel Unit, the National Academies’ Travel Accounting Department, and the National Academies’ Payroll Office (for Foreign Nationals only).
+10.3.1 The reimbursement process is a coordinated effort between the Fellowships Travel Unit, the National Academies’ Travel Accounting Department, and the National Academies’ Payroll Office (for Foreign Nationals only).

-10.4.2 The reimbursement process takes approximately 3 weeks from the time the NRC receives the Travel Expense Report to the time the reimbursement is processed.
+10.3.2 The reimbursement process takes approximately 4 - 6 weeks from the time the Fellowships Travel Unit receives the email that the TER is ready to be processed.
 Missing and/or incomplete receipts and/or travel documentation will delay reimbursement.

-10.4.3 Within one week of NRC receipt of the Travel Expense Report, it will be audited.
-The audit process includes verifying that the expenses claimed were approved for the trip (as indicated on the Travel Authorization form), verifying the expense(s) claimed against the receipt(s) submitted, and making sure that the claim for reimbursement is in compliance with all applicable policies, rules, and regulations.
+10.3.3 Within one week of NRC receipt of the Travel Expense Report, it will be audited.
+The audit process includes verifying that the expenses claimed were approved for the trip (as indicated on the approved TA), verifying the expense(s) claimed against the receipt(s) submitted, and making sure that the claim for reimbursement is in compliance with all applicable policies, rules, and regulations.

-10.4.4 After the Travel Expense Report is audited by the RAP Travel Unit, it is forwarded to the Travel Accounting Department or the Payroll Office (for Foreign Nationals) for final review and issuance of an EFT payment or a check.
+10.3.4 After the TER is audited by the Fellowships Travel Unit, it is forwarded to the Travel Accounting Department or the Payroll Office (for Foreign Nationals) for final review and issuance of an EFT payment or a check.

-10.4.5 For Foreign Nationals only, reimbursement payments are processed twice a month by the Payroll Office; which can be a check or a direct deposit.
+10.3.5 For Foreign Nationals only, reimbursement payments are processed twice a month by the Payroll Office by direct deposit or a direct deposit included in stipend payment.

-If you have any questions about this document or other travel concerns please contact email@example.com.
+If you have any questions or other travel concerns please contact firstname.lastname@example.org.